Travel Risk and Insurance

 Phillip Van Saun, Director of Risk, Security & Resilience, offers pre-travel security risk planning, in-country security risk assessments, and contingency planning assistance for those traveling to high-risk destinations.
 As soon as you know you will be traveling to a high-risk area, contact Phillip Van Saun at Phillip.Vansaun@ucop.edu for more information or to arrange any of the above-mentioned services.

 Not sure whether your destination is high risk?
 Start by researching the location in the UC Trip Planner tool.
 All UC employees and students have access to the web tool using your campus NetID and password.
-If still in doubt, contact your campus Risk Management office.
+If still in doubt, contact your campus Travel Risk Manager.

 UC Travel Registration